d5/tengo/docs/objects.md

 ```

 Array and Map implementation forces the type of index Object to be Int and String respectively, but, it's not a required behavior of the VM.
 It is completely okay to take various index types as long as it is consistent.

-By convention, Array or Array-like types return `ErrIndexOutOfBounds` error (as a runtime error) when the index is invalid (out of the bounds).

 ### Iterable Interface